geofrancis/esp32-cam-fpv/rpi_drivers/5.10.103-v7+/readme.md

 This folder contains prebuilt nextmon drivers for Raspberry Pi Zero 2W with monitor mode support.

-For Linux kernel core 5.10 only!
+For Linux kernel 5.10 only!

 (check core name with ```uname -r```)